pseusys/SilentiumMorseMessenger/README.md

 ```
 where:
 `+XYYYZZZQQTT` is a phone number for testing (defined in firebase project)
 `NNNNNN` is a verification code for testing (defined in firebase project)

+NB!
+If launched on emulator, testing requires device language to be set to English (to find `FirebaseUI` elements).